Sunburn: Treatment

+Prevalence

+Sunburn is common, particularly among younger adults.
+Nearly 75% of adolescents and young adults in the United States and over 50% in northern European countries have experienced sunburn.

 Prevention

 The most effective way to prevent sunburn is to reduce the amount of UV radiation reaching the skin.
 The World Health Organization, American Academy of Dermatology, and Skin Cancer Foundation recommend the following measures to prevent excessive UV exposure and skin cancer: